-We encourage you to meet with the DSP student, if you have any concerns regarding the LOA, whether because you require more clarity, or whether you have concerns about the LOA possibly conflicting with the academic integrity of your course requirements.
+We encourage you to contact the DSP specialist who signed the Letter of Accommodation (LOA) if you have any concerns regarding the LOA, whether because you require more clarity, or whether you have concerns about the LOA possibly conflicting with the academic integrity of your course requirements.
 You are not obligated to fundamentally alter your course, nor are accommodations retroactive.

-Please contact the DSP specialist on the LOA, to discuss any logistical, legal, or other concerns you may have.
+Please contact the DSP specialist on the LOA to discuss any concerns you may have.
 If you are concerned that the recommendation is not appropriate for your particular class, then you should contact the DSP Specialist that signed the letter.
 The DSP Advisors know that their recommendations can occasionally, inadvertently compromise the purposes or standards of a class, and are ready to discuss such concerns with you.

 If a student requests accommodations, other than what you would normally provide any other student, then you should inform them to go to their DSP SCARAB login to request a "letter of accommodation" (LOA) from DSP to be sent to you.
 Once you have been sent the electronic copy of the LOA, then you are required to provide the stated accommodations.
 Accommodations are not retroactive, so you are not responsible for provision of accommodations prior to receipt of the LOA.
 As a result, it is in the students' best interests to have the LOA sent to you as early as possible in the semester.